Gerald Albright brings his jazz expertise to Richmond to make them move and feel better.

 By Kirk Maltais

-The Richmond Jazz Festival is set to return to Maymont Park next week, healing August 13th and 14th, prescription gracing Richmond with the sweet sounds of today’s best in jazz, diagnosis soul, and R&B. Included on the bill are big names such as Aaron Neville, Fourplay, and Los Lobos, along with other national and local acts.
+The Richmond Jazz Festival is set to return to Maymont Park next week, August 13th and 14th, gracing Richmond with the sweet sounds of today’s best in jazz, soul, and R&B. Included on the bill are big names such as Aaron Neville, Fourplay, and Los Lobos, along with other national and local acts.

 One featured performer on the bill is Gerald Albright, gifted saxophonist and jazz veteran.
 With 25 years in the business, Albright has made a career touring the world, selling over 1 million records in the United States alone.
 He has loaned his musical talents to recording artists such as Anita Baker, Ray Parker, Jr, Phil Collins, and the Temptations.
 He even was one of ten featured saxophonists at President Clinton’s inauguration in 1992.

 Albright, who refers to his style of music as “contemporary jazz,” plays with an upbeat, high-energy style, which differs from the popular conception of “smooth” jazz.
 While it’s easy to classify the modern jazz genre as soulless elevator music, designed to be an unobtrusive companion to your local forecast on the Weather Channel, there is no doubt that Gerald Albright is an accomplished musician, and dismissing his body of work would be pure folly.

 “I bring a genuine presentation of my music,” he says of his live show, which relies on his love for audience participation.
 Albright is not into gimmicks, and not interested with being “overly theatrical,” instead crediting much of his success as a performer to the focus of being true to the music.
 And despite what some think of when they picture a modern jazz show, Albright assures that “It’s not one of those ‘sit down and eat’ kind of things, I want [the audience] to be more involved than just listening.”
 It’s something that he takes seriously.